Episode 175: How Bedrock Environmental Laws Are Holding the Line in Alaska (For Now) with Cooper Freeman

 • Playing the Long Game: Cooper uses the allegory of a river guide or a highly strategic defense force, knowing when to deploy a quick-strike team to throw sand in the gears and when to dig in for a four-year litigation trench war.

-• Day-One Readiness: The ultimate goal of surviving this “woodshed” period is to ensure the movement comes out in the best shape of its life.
+• Day-Zero Readiness: The ultimate goal of surviving this “woodshed” period is to ensure the movement comes out in the best shape of its life.
 Conservationists must be organized, fully funded, and ready on “Day Zero” of a friendly administration to not just rebuild, but aggressively expand wilderness designations and recover species.

 Remaining Human in the Fight